Tornado Druid Endgame Build Guide

 Gear & Skills

-- As you upgrade your gear to Ancestrals with more masterworking levels and reach higher paragon, you can focus more and more on replacing Armor & Resistance rolls with better stats, but ensure to stay capped at 1000 Armor and 70%+ Resistances for the difficulty you're currently in.
+As you upgrade your gear to Ancestrals with more Masterworking levels and reach higher Paragon, you can focus more and more on replacing Armor & Resistance rolls with better stats, but ensure to stay capped at 1000 Armor and 70%+ Resistances for the difficulty you're currently in.

 - Tempest Roar is your first major upgrade.
 This Unique can be found by defeating Duriel, King of Maggots or Andariel.
 It converts your Tornado into a Werewolf Skill, providing a new range of damage multipliers and Attack Speed bonuses that you can utilize to increase your lethality.
-It additionally provides you access to Lust for Carnage, which serves as your main method of generating Spirit in the endgame.

 - Wildheart Hunger is the powerhouse of the build and drops from Lord Zir.
-It provides you with a significant increase in both Attack Speed and damage; however, the drawback is that you must Maul every few seconds to preserve its stacks.
+It provides you with a significant increase in both Attack Speed and damage; however, the drawback is that you must Maul every 5-10 seconds to preserve its stacks.
 Mjölnic Ryng is also available to earn by defeating this boss, granting a colossal damage multiplier.

 - Mad Wolf's Glee drops from Echo of Varshan, granting Tornado additional skill ranks when paired with Tempest Roar, and also offers Attack Speed and Movement Speed.
-Overall a solid Unique, but it gets replaced with Shroud of False Death later on.

-- Upon reaching Thunderstruck in your Paragon Board, be mindful of your Damage to Close and Damage to Distant bonus.
-The target for this stat is 300%, and your personal value will depend on the nodes taken on this board and on your gear.
+- The target for this stat is 300%, and your personal value will depend on the nodes taken on this board and your socketed Outmatch Glyph level.

 This is the final version of the build's progression, including all regular Unique items, Mythic Uniques, Legendary Aspects, Temper mods and Masterworking, leaving you with a great all-rounder build for all content in the game.
 Additional variants use this as a baseline to optimize around certain activities.